jxsh2/ADET-SIMPLE-APP-W-DB/README.md

 # A Diary Website

-*Description: This website was created for a school homework to demonstrate a successful application of database in a website.*
+*Description: This website was created for a school assignment to demonstrate the integration of a database in a web application.*

 **🌐 Live Demo: https://jxsh2.github.io/ADET-SIMPLE-APP-W-DB**